thebillkidy/Blog/_posts/AI/2020-01-03-ai-performance-markers.md

 |**Positive**|330 (TP)|2 (FN)|
 |**Negative**|7 (FP)|661 (TN)|

-Showing that we correctly indentified a car in 330 cases, wrongly detected a car 2 times, correctly predicted that it was not a car 661 times and wrongly predicted that it was not a car 7 times.
+Showing that we correctly identified a car in 330 cases, wrongly detected a car 2 times, correctly predicted that it was not a car 661 times and wrongly predicted that it was not a car 7 times.

 Or in other words: We were wrong 9 times and correct 991 times (also known as accuracy, but more about this later).